Search DrGAKMAN Blogger

 The Switch Effect

--of those, over 100M of Switch users are active-
+-of those, over 120M of Switch users are annually active-

 -selling software to just 1% of Switch users = 1M sales-